DMW2151/expert-garbanzo/readme.md

 #### Stream

 The incoming event is pushed to a stream.
-This stream is later processed by code that runs via Redis Gears.
+This stream is later cleared and processed by code that runs via Redis Gears.
 As with the PUB/SUB channel, this is written using the Redis Go Client shown below.

 ```golang
 pipe.XAdd(